Chapter 12: The Minimal Machine Model

 QEMU microvm: The Same Destination, Different Road

 QEMU's microvm machine type (-machine microvm) was introduced in QEMU 4.2 in late 2019.
 The QEMU documentation describes it as "a machine type inspired by Firecracker and constructed after its machine model," and the structural similarity is clear: a single ISA bus, no PCI by default, no ACPI in the original release, legacy devices kept only where necessary.
-The differences are mostly of degree, and understanding them sharpens what is genuinely necessary in any minimal machine model versus what is a Firecracker-specific choice.

 The Bus Fabric